The Dewesoft 2D graph shows the drawing of any vector channels. Some typical examples are FFT created from math channels, classification and others.

 RMS marker will sum up all the FFT lines in the selected band and calculates the RMS value.

 RMS marker calculates RMS value of the channel between cursors or between defined area.

 The RMS value of the channel between cursors can also be adjusted by dragging cursor with a mouse.
 RMS will be calculated automatically if the area changes.

 Damping markers are best to use in modal testing when we want to find out how our transfer curve is damped.
 We select it when we are interested in the quality factor, damping ration or attenuation rate of a selected peak.

-Move the mouse to FFT graph and select the icon for Damping marker.
 Then click on the mouse button to the position, where you want to add a damping marker.

 When selecting the damping marker the following setup appears:

 Damping factor type can be selected from the following options: